Linda H. Aiken*, Douglas M. Sloane, Matthew D. McHugh, Colleen A. Pogue, Karen B. Lasater, Nursing Outlook, Dec. 2022.

 Study finds widespread job dissatisfaction among hospital nurses in the US due to understaffing and poor working conditions.
 Half of US nurses report the quality of care at their hospital has deteriorated in the last year; one in five nurses overall and one in three nurses under 30 plan on leaving bedside nursing.

 Report of the Legislative Special Commission on Nursing and Nursing Practice, May 2001

-"It is the unanimous consensus of licensed nurses, health care personnel and administrators that the shortage of nursing care in the Commonwealth is endangering the quality of care that our nurses can provide to the patient."
-The Commission's top two recommendations to solve the crisis include legislation to ban mandatory overtime and to set RN-to-patient ratios.
+“It is the unanimous consensus of licensed nurses, health care personnel and administrators that the shortage of nursing care in the Commonwealth is endangering the quality of care that our nurses can provide to the patient.”
+The Commission’s top two recommendations to solve the crisis include legislation to ban mandatory overtime and to set RN-to-patient limits.